 Overhead Hoist advantages:

-- Requires no floor space and can be stored in the corner of a room
+- Requires no floor space and you can store it in the corner of a room.

 Overhead Hoist disadvantages: